Paymentshield/api-docs/source/includes/_quote.md

 For example, to apply for the quote with QuoteId `cbf8196c-7757-49a9-8511-c5abf6b4b1c6`, the endpoint is `/Quote/cbf8196c-7757-49a9-8511-c5abf6b4b1c6/Apply`.

-You can find the list and descriptions of the 'Application Stage' questions in the Question Set Explorer tool, which you can find from the [ProductId](#product-id) table earlier in this document.
+You can find the list and descriptions of the 'Application Stage' questions in the Question Set Explorer tool, which you can find from the [ProductId](#productid) table earlier in this document.

+### Apply Response

+The Apply Response resembles the [Quote Response](#quote-response), with many of the same fields.

+On successful application, the `QuoteStatus` will be `SUBMITTED`.
+If the request fails, the status will stay at `QUOTESRETRIEVED`.

 [contact]: https://paymentshield.co.uk